S-T-3-V-3/CPPEngine/Documentation/Setup/vscode/Mac.md

-# CPPEngine Setup Guide for macOS
+# HecateEngine Setup Guide for macOS

-This guide will walk you through setting up the required tools and configurations for the CPPEngine project on macOS.
+This guide will walk you through setting up the required tools and configurations for the HecateEngine project on macOS.

 ## Table of Contents